Jamilmirabito/mod_2_citi_bike_model/README.md

 ## Methods

 For this analysis, we used an Ordinary Least Squares (OLS) model to explore the relationship between a number of community, environmental, and spatial variables and ridership in New Jersey.
 We decided to use only New Jersey stations given the apparent large amounts of missing data from NYC bike stations.
 Of the nearly 850,000 entries in our dataset, fewer than 100 were from NYC bike stations.

-For the sake of this analysis, ridership at a given station is defined as one point of contact with a station (i.e., if a renter starts or ends at a given location).
+For the sake of this analysis, ridership at a given station is defined as one point of contact with a station (i.e., if a rider starts or ends at a given location).

 ## Data Sources